Into The Breach Accessibility Report

 Medium Contrast: Game uses generally well contrasting and bright visuals, or has a slider to make this the case.

 Motion Sickness Friendly: Doesn't have 3D movement elements that may trigger motion sickness, like motion blur, depth of field and field-of-vision.
 Or includes the ability to disable motion blur, depth of field and field-of-vision effects.

 Colour adjustments: Adjust colours of characters or game elements for greater visibility.
 Includes the ability to select which type of colour blind mode you require.

 Similar Games With More Accessibility Features for Visual

 If you want to play Into The Breach, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Into The Breach has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Into The Breach which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.

 Play Without Hearing: No audio cues are necessary to play the game well.